 (a) EPMI shall provide reasonably detailed periodic reports describing the marketing of Products under this Agreement and the relative position and exposure of Frontera in the market.
 If requested by Frontera, EPMI shall provide such reports electronically; provided, however, Frontera shall be responsible for any costs, which may be incurred by Frontera to receive the reports in an electronic form.
 The required reports are set forth on Exhibit C which is incorporated in this Agreement in its entirety.

-(b) , EPMI shall provide to Frontera sufficient information regarding each Back-to-Back Transaction to permit Frontera to determine the Market Price, the amount of Products sold , the Delivery Point, To the extent legally permitted the third party, and the duration..
+(b) EPMI shall provide to Frontera sufficient information regarding each Back-to-Back Transaction to permit Frontera to determine the Market Price, the amount of Products sold , the Delivery Point, the duration , and (to the extent legally permitted) the third party.

-(c) EPMI shall be responsible for the administration of and accounting related to; (i) the costs of scheduling and delivery under all Transactions)(ii) the Market Proceeds; (iii) all daily nominations, confirmations and other information for Fuel-Related Transactions, and (iv) compliance with the Trading and Risk Policy and Fuel Management Plan.
+(c) EPMI shall be responsible for the administration of and accounting related to; (i) the Costs of scheduling and delivery under all Transactions and Existing Transactions (ii) the Market Proceeds; (iii) all daily nominations, confirmations and other information for Fuel-Related Transactions, and (iv) compliance with the Trading and Risk Policy and Fuel Management Plan.
 A description of the accounting anticipated under this Agreement is set forth on the chart attached to and incorporated into this Agreement as Exhibit F. Frontera agrees to provide any and all assistance and information reasonably necessary in order for EPMI to provide the foregoing services.
 Frontera acknowledges that it shall be responsible to pay the suppliers for all fuel and transportation, but, as provided for above, EPMI, as Fuel Manager, shall provide reasonably sufficient information to permit Frontera to be able to adequately verify all Fuel Costs.

 7. MARKETING AND SALES